-Operating expenses decreased \$36.7 million during the second quarter of 2019 compared to the same period in 2018.
-The Company recognized a \$44.7 million impairment of intangible exploration assets during the three months ended June 30, 2018 relating to the relinquishment of Block 9 in Kenya.
-Equity-based compensation increased \$0.3 million during the three months ended June 30, 2019 compared to the same quarter in 2018 due to an increase in PSUs being granted during 2019 compared to the same period in 2018 as well as the revaluation of RSUs.
-Office and general increased \$0.3 million during the three months ended June to the three months ended June 30, 2019 due to consulting work being performed on the contingent resources in the Kenyan blocks.
-Project evaluation decreased \$0.3 million during the second quarter of 2019 due to a decrease in costs associated with assessing potential Africa related investment opportunities.
-The Company recognized \$0.6 million in losses during the three months ended June 30, 2018 relating to the revaluation of Impact warrants acquired during the first quarter of 2018.
+Operating expenses increased \$0.3 million during the third quarter of 2019 compared to the same period in 2018.
+Equity-based compensation decreased \$0.4 million due to the revaluation of RSUs.
+Travel increased \$0.2 million primarily due to travel required for potential business opportunities and the opening of the London office.
+Office and general increased \$0.3 million due to consulting work being performed on potential business opportunities, the hiring of a new CFO and creation of a new office in London.
+Depreciation increased \$0.1 million due to the depreciation expenses associated with the new office and living accommodations in London.
+The Company recognized \$0.4 million in losses during the three months ended September 30, 2018 relating to the revaluation of Impact warrants acquired during the first quarter of 2018.
 These warrants were exercised at the end of 2018.
-The share of loss from equity investments increased \$8.3 million during the three months ended June 30, 2019 compared to the same period in 2018.
-This was driven by a \$7.4 million loss recorded during the quarter on the Impact investment, where a provision was made for certain Gabon property impairments.
-Impact continues to hold a broad portfolio of high impact exploration and appraisal opportunities.
+The share of gain from equity investments decreased \$0.3 million during the three months ended September 30, 2019 compared to the same period in 2018.

-Operating expenses decreased \$36.4 million during the six months ended June 30, 2019 compared to the same period in 2018.
-The Company recognized a \$44.7 million impairment of intangible exploration assets during the six months ended June 30, 2018 relating to the relinquishment of Block 9 in Kenya.
-Equity-based compensation increased \$0.4 million during the six months ended June 30, 2019 compared to the same quarter in 2018 due to an increase in PSUs being granted during 2019 compared to the same period in 2018 as well as the revaluation of RSUs.
-Office and general increased \$0.2 million during the six months ended June 30, 2019 due to consulting work being performed on the contingent resources in the Kenyan blocks.
-Project evaluation decreased \$0.3 million during the six months ended June 30, 2019 due to a decrease in costs associated with assessing potential Africa related investment opportunities.
-The Company recognized \$0.6 million in losses during the six months ended June 30, 2018 relating to the revaluation of Impact warrants acquired during the first quarter of 2018.
+Operating expenses decreased \$36.0 million during the nine months ended September 30, 2019 compared to the same period in 2018.
+The Company recognized a \$44.7 million impairment of intangible exploration assets during the nine months ended September 30, 2018 relating to the relinquishment of Block 9 in Kenya.
+Office and general increased \$0.6 million due to consulting work being performed on the contingent resources in the Kenyan blocks and other potential business opportunities, the hiring of a new CFO and the creation of a new office in London.
+Project evaluation decreased \$0.2 million due to a decrease in costs associated with assessing potential Africa related investment opportunities.
+Depreciation increased \$0.1 million due to the depreciation expenses associated with the new office and living accommodations in London.
+The Company recognized \$1.1 million in losses during the nine months ended September 30, 2018 relating to the revaluation of Impact warrants acquired during the first quarter of 2018.
 These warrants were exercised at the end of 2018.
-The share of loss from equity investments increased \$8.7 million during the six months ended June 30, 2019 compared to the same period in 2018.
-This was driven by a \$7.4 million loss recorded during the second quarter of 2019 on the Impact investment, where a provision was made for certain Gabon property impairments.
+The share of loss from equity investments increased \$9.0 million due mainly to a \$7.4 million loss recorded during the second quarter of 2019 on the Impact investment, where a provision was made for certain Gabon property impairments.
 Impact continues to hold a broad portfolio of high impact exploration and appraisal opportunities.